sinjie2008/Foundational-Electronics-Core-Systems/docs/spec.md

 - 2025-12-04: Global Typst Variables List must render keys as clickable badges; clicking inserts the Typst-safe `{{key}}` placeholder at the current caret, and compile must resolve the badge token to the stored global value (including staged asset paths) so PDF output reflects the latest globals.
 - 2025-12-05: Global Typst file/image variables must upload and persist the binary asset under `public/storage/typst-assets/` (value saved as `typst-assets/<filename>`), display a thumbnail in the Variables List, and ensure Typst compile uses the uploaded asset path (staged into the build directory) instead of an empty placeholder.
 - 2025-12-07: The Series Typst page must remember the last imported global template per series server-side; preferences live in `typst_series_preferences`, and the UI pre-selects the stored global template only when it still exists (otherwise the dropdown defaults to the placeholder without auto-importing).
+- 2025-12-04: Catalog UI “Enable Typst Templating” switch must persist per series via `category.typst_templating_enabled` (migrated from `latex_templating_enabled` when present); hierarchy payloads should surface the stored flag so operators see prior enablement without re-clicking the toggle.

 ## Key Processes (continued) and Constraints
 - CSV lifecycle: imports stored under `storage/csv`, catalog truncation locked via `config/app.php` token/lock key.
 - Logging: `App\Support\Logger` writes JSON lines to `storage/logs/app.log` with correlation ID per request.
 - Security baseline: validate/escape SQL inputs, forbid logging secrets/PII, generated PDFs publicly accessible under `public/storage`.
 - Editor UX: Typst/LaTeX template editors wrap `textarea#latexSource` with a line-numbered view (monospace, synchronized scroll) to simplify debugging and support copy/paste without losing positioning; the Series Typst page also exposes clickable badges that paste Typst-safe keys into the editor for rapid variable insertion.
 Global Typst variables render in a Bootstrap 5 DataTable (Field Key / Field Type / Field Data + Actions); the Field Key cell is a badge that inserts `{{typst_safe_key}}` at the caret, while an Edit button opens the Variable Setup form without inserting anything, and an Add button clears the form for creating a new variable.
 File/Image variables show a thumbnail preview in the Field Data column, resolving stored paths under `public/` or `public/storage/` (and falling back to a data URI when only a physical path is available).
-- Saved Typst templates: table-level “PDF Download” triggers a fresh compile when no stored `downloadUrl` exists, then opens the generated PDF URL.
+- Saved Typst templates: table-level ΓÇ£PDF DownloadΓÇ¥ triggers a fresh compile when no stored `downloadUrl` exists, then opens the generated PDF URL.